Reading is an essential life skill.

 As well as reading to adults in a 1:1 context, children also benefit from sharing and discussing their reading through guided reading sessions.
 This takes place in groups of five or six pupils where children are presented the opportunity to read and explore texts with a adult.
 Guided reading remains a very popular activity!

 In Key Stage Two, pupils develop increased reading fluency and begin to explore more substantial texts.
 Often, pupils will develop a particular liking for the work of a specific author.
 Whole class texts, read by teachers, provide an entertaining context for pupils to further develop their comprehension skills and recognise similarities between the work of published authors and their own writing.
 When children have acquired the necessary skills to read with fluency, independence and for meaning, they progress from the reading scheme and are able to explore texts of their own choosing.
 All classes are equipped with a wide selection of texts and children are allowed to bring into school books from home.

 Alderley Edge Library

 Alongside the books brought home from school, we recommend that pupils explore the books and services offered by local libraries.
 Many children enjoy listening to parents read stories as part of their bedtime routine.
 In helping families to select from a range of different reading materials, local libaries provide an invaluable and affordable service.
-Each year, Mr Craven takes our pupils to visit Alderley Edge library to see the range of books and services they have to offer.
+Each year, we take some of our pupils to visit Alderley Edge library to see the range of books and services they have to offer.
 We would highly recommend a visit yourself...!